fluid-checkout/fluid-checkout/readme.txt

 * Fixed: Styles for `select2` multiple selection fields for various themes.
 * Fixed: Only display shipping phone in the contact step review text when the field is available.
 * Removed: Duplicate filter hook `fc_general_settings`, instead use the hook `fc_checkout_general_settings`.

-= Unreleased =

-* Bump tested up to WordPress 5.9 and WooCommerce 6.1
-* Added: Compatibility with plugin Creative Mail.
-* Added: New filter `fc_billing_same_as_shipping_option_label` to change the label for the option "billing address same as shipping".
-* Improved: Compatibility with plugin WooCommerce Stripe Payment Gateway - by WooCommerce, will not show Express Checkout section if the Stripe payment gateway is not available.
-* Improved: Compatibility with plugin Checkout Field Editor for WooCommerce (free) - by Themehigh, now the changes applied to billing and shipping fields are also applied to the address edit form on the account pages.
-* Improved: Compatibility with theme Neve, login form is now displayed in the modal as expected.
-* Improved: Also update the checkout form and order summary when the browser tab gets visible again, as when changing tabs.
-* Improved: Change order of gift message field to before the gift from/sender field to make it consistent with other parts of the website.
-* Fixed: Stretched product images on the checkout order summary.
-* Fixed: Fatal error while editing the checkout page on Elementor, and possibly other page editors.

 = 1.4.3 - 2022-01-12 =